RnodeC/RnodeC.keepalived/README.md

 --------------

 If `keepalived_enabled` is set to `true` (default is `false`), these variables must be provided:
-* `keepalived_floating_ip`: the reserved ip on this network that the cluster will use
+* `keepalived_vip`: the reserved ip on this network that the cluster will use

 These variables are optional:
 * `keepalived_iface`: the interface for keepalived to bind to.  default is the primary interface that ansible sees.
+* `keepalived_hostname` & `keepalived_domain`: if provided, update /etc/hosts to map fqdn to the vip

 Dependencies
 ------------